 We all use e-readers to read submissions and you’d be surprised how many people just write ‘manuscript’ on the file.
 It can get confusing and it slows down response time.

-We DO respond to all queries, it can be anywhere between half an hour and 6 weeks depending on our individual workloads.
+We DO respond to all queries, it can be anywhere between half an hour and 6 to 10 weeks depending on our individual workloads.
 If you don’t hear from us within 6 weeks, please gently nudge us.

 Do take a look at our profiles for MFP, we each acquire and prefer to read different things.
 But honestly, what I’m looking for, regardless, is the different.